UMP EBC Technical FAQ

 A: Fulcrum supports access for your institution's members through federated Single Sign-On technologies such as Shibboleth or OpenAthens.
 Fulcrum is a member of InCommon and participates in eduGAIN.
 Allowing your members to access UMP EBC via your Shibboleth / OpenAthens Identity Provider requires the following:

-- Your institution must belong to an identity federation that participates in eduGAIN.
+- Your institution must have a SAML-based Identity Provider (IdP) whose metadata we can consume via a stable URL and which defines a security domain using shibMD:scope.
+This is most commonly achieved through membership to an identity federation that participates in eduGAIN.
 The following federations have been confirmed to support access to Fulcrum via eduGAIN as of November 2019:

 - Canadian Access Federation (CAF)

 - Your Identity Provider must be configured to release attribute 'eduPersonScopedAffiliation' to entityId 'https://fulcrum.org/sp'.